 Gia shyly rose one of her hands while tucking a strand of loose hair behind her ear with the other, “um... how exactly are you planning on destroying a god?”

 “The Sword of Deicide.”

 I never knew 4 words could make me lightheaded.
 I gripped the table to steady myself, which resulted in my knuckles paling.
 Of course, they’re using a fucking sword with the sole purpose of fucking killing immortals, why couldn’t they make it harder for me?
 They might as well force me to juggle for the rest of my life while they’re at it.
 Katsuro is a fucking idiot.
 I can’t wait to write to him, he will be oh so pleased with the news.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, seanemoniWrite a Review